 We use an out-of-band message to carry the answer because some e2e communication is unidirectional.
-Similarly, we design a new type of IP protocol, called "answer".
+Similarly, we design a new type of IP protocol, called "answer"9, shown in Fig. 5.
 In the answer message, the source IP address is the destination IP address in the received query, and the destination IP address is the value of "Query agent" payload, i.e. the IP address of the query agent.
 The answer agent has various strategies to respond to queries; for example, it may cluster the answers to a set of queries in one answer message in order to reduce the overhead.

-- 2) Answer message payloads: All the payloads (except the first "Query agent" payload in cleartext, but including the following encrypted portions) in the received query should be copied into the generated answer message.
-In addition, as shown in Table II the following four new payloads may appear in the answer message. - "Content": This allows the query agent to correlate the received answer with the originally selected data packet. - "Answer": This contains the evaluation result, namely, the probability that the selected data packet is bad.
+2) Answer message payloads: All the payloads (except the first "Query agent" payload in cleartext, but including the following encrypted portions) in the received query should be copied into the generated answer message.
+In addition, as shown in Table II the following four new payloads may appear in the answer message.

+- "Content": This allows the query agent to correlate the received answer with the originally selected data packet. - "Answer": This contains the evaluation result, namely, the probability that the selected data packet is bad.
 Table III shows the possible values in this payload.
-The probability as a good packet can be calculated easily. - "Signature": When combining with "Answer" payload, this optional payload indicates the signature of the good or bad traffic represented by the header and/or the partial
+The probability as a good packet can be calculated easily. - "Signature": When combining with "Answer" payload, this optional payload indicates the signature of the good or bad traffic represented by the header and/or the partial data payload, thus the query agent could install some filters based on the received signature in the appropriate routers. - "Duration": This indicates the validity period of a provided signature.
+Note that the query agent may independently set up the lifetime for the received signature rather than based on this payload.